We’re in the midst of a global pandemic.

 Lesson 2: Discuss Rules During the First Session

-Metcalf says that the first therapy session should establish the rules of teletherapy.
+The first therapy session should establish the rules of teletherapy.
 Every therapist in private practice or outpatient treatment center should spend time orienting their clients and staff to the specific technological rules and procedures you’d like them to follow.

 Ensure patients sign consent paperwork regarding telehealth before the first session